rabinderFuturescape/Member_Staff_Flutter/README_ALL_DUES_REPORT.md

 3. **Services**:
    - `ApiService`: Handles API calls to the backend with pagination and filter support
+   - `OneSSOAuthService`: Manages authentication with Keycloak, including token retrieval, validation, and refresh

 4. **Widgets**:
    - `DuesChartWidget`: Bar chart visualization for dues data
    - `DuesPieChartWidget`: Pie chart visualization for dues data
    - Custom filter widgets with debounce mechanisms

+## Authentication Flow

+1. **User Login**:
+   - User logs in to the OneApp using OneSSO (Keycloak)
+   - Upon successful authentication, Keycloak issues a JWT token
+   - The token contains user information and roles in the payload

+2. **Token Storage**:
+   - The JWT token is securely stored using Flutter Secure Storage
+   - The refresh token is also stored for automatic token renewal

+3. **API Requests**:
+   - The `ApiService` automatically attaches the token to all API requests
+   - The token is sent in the Authorization header as a Bearer token

+4. **Token Validation**:
+   - The Laravel backend validates the token using the `VerifyKeycloakToken` middleware
+   - The middleware checks the token signature, expiration, issuer, and audience

+5. **Role Verification**:
+   - The `CommitteeRoleMiddleware` extracts roles from the validated token
+   - It verifies that the user has the 'committee' role
+   - If the role check fails, a 403 Forbidden response is returned

+6. **Token Refresh**:
+   - When a token expires, the `ApiService` automatically attempts to refresh it
+   - If refresh is successful, the request is retried with the new token
+   - If refresh fails, the user is redirected to the login screen

 ## API Response Format